fraserreed/fraserreed.github.io/about.md

 </a>

 My expertise and interest lies in server-side technologies including PHP (including frameworks like Laravel, Zend and Slim), Python (Django), MySQL, Postgres, Elasticsearch, Redis, Docker, Chef, and Varnish.
 I dabble in other languages like R and Ruby and am competent in front-end tech like JavaScript/Typescript, HTML and CSS.
 I am a strong believer in testing (PHPUnit, pytest) and test automation, and use TDD whenever possible.
 I try to never do the same thing twice.

-If you want to get in touch, send me a message through the [contact page](/contact/).
+Have a question about something you read here?
+Let me know.
+Comments and suggestions are always welcome - send me an email!